 When the transaction finishes execution, the final response is sent and the by now obsolete provisional response is deleted.
 In order to ensure rapid detection of a lost final response, final responses issued after provisional responses for a transaction MUST be acknowledged.
 The endpoint MUST therefore include an empty "ResponseAck" parameter in those, and only those, final responses.
 The presence of the "ResponseAck" parameter in the final response will trigger a "Response Acknowledgement" response to be sent back to the endpoint.
 Thus, the CMS MUST issue a "Response Acknowledgement" response whenever it receives a final response containing an empty "ResponseAck" parameter regardless of the receipt of a provisional response to the transaction since the provisional response may have been lost.
 The "Response Acknowledgement" response will include the transaction-id of the response it acknowledges in the response header.
-Receipt of this "Response Acknowledgement" response to commands (see Section 7.4), i.e., the sender of the final response will response will retransmit it if the "Response Acknowledgement" is not received in time.
+Receipt of this "Response Acknowledgement" response is subject to the same time-out and retransmission strategies and procedures as responses to commands (see Section 7.4), i.e., the sender of the final response will retransmit it if the "Response Acknowledgement" is not received in time.
 The "Response Acknowledgement" response is never acknowledged.